 Changing your clothes is alright, but save the clothing you were wearing at the time of the assault.
 Place each item of clothing in a separate paper bag and give them to the police.
 Your clothing could be used as evidence for prosecution.

 We encourage you to report the incident to police and Campus Safety.
 This is entirely your choice.
 In order for the College to effectively deal with sexual assaults and other related offenses, it is vital that these incidents be reported to the Campus Safety and/or law enforcement.
 Often, victims of sexual assault feel embarrassed, guilty, or fear retaliation or possible humiliation if word gets around she/he has been the victim of a sex offense.
 These are normal emotions.
 Know that law enforcement and the College can guide you to professional victim support resources that can help you deal with these emotions.
 Please also keep in mind that reporting is not the same thing as prosecution.
 Prosecution can be determined later.
 Also know that it is a violation of Florida State Statute for any agency or media outlet to release the identity of a victim of sexual assault.
 If you decide not to notify law enforcement, please secure medical attention and contact any of thevictim support resources listed in this guide.
 To learn more about reporting a crime, visit our Reporting Crime page.

 If you know who your attacker is, you are also encouraged to pursue an injunction for protection order with court officials.
 If you choose to pursue this option, list Daytona State College as a restricted location and provide a copy to the Campus Safety Office on any campus location.
 The college will comply with all court-ordered injunctions (restraining orders) that involve Daytona State College.

-As a victim of a sexual assault, know that you have rights.
-For more about the rights of victims, visit our Survivors' Rights page.
+As a survivor of a sexual assault, know that you have rights.
+For more about the rights of survivors, visit our Survivors' Rights page.

 Additional Information can be found in the Annual Security Report and Campus Safety Guide.